-Investments in roadway condition will rebuild and rehabilitate approximately 446 miles (185 of those miles on the Non-Interstate NHS) of the region's highway system.
+Investments in roadway condition will rebuild and rehabilitate approximately 385 miles of the region's highway system, including 134 Interstate miles.
 This investment will ensure the longevity of the region's highway system and foster economic growth through the safe and efficient movement of people and goods throughout the region.
 Major roadway rehabilitation projects in the region include: